exasim-project/NeoFOAM/doc/basics/database.rst

         CollectionB <-- DocumentD
         CollectionB <-- DocumentF

-A database can have 0 to N collection and each collection can have 0 to N documents.
+A database can have 0 to N collections and each collection can have 0 to N documents.
 At the lowest level is the ``Document`` class, which is a Dictionary with an ID and a validator function to ensure data integrity.
-This container similar to a python dictionary enables the storage of key-value pairs and therefore can be used to store any type of data.
+The Document container is similar to a python dictionary using key-value pairs and can be used to store any type of data.
 The following code snippet shows how to create a document and access its values:

 .. sourcecode:: cpp